Debit Card Secuity

 - Check your bank account and credit card statements when you get them.
 Report any unauthorized activity immediately!

-- Keep your credit card and ATM cards safe.
+- Keep your credit card and debit cards safe.
 Do not leave them lying around where the information can be easily viewed or copied.

 - Do not share your personal identity number (PIN) with anyone.
 Do not keep any written copy of your PIN with the card.